motiv-fitness/motiv/README.md

 npm install
 ```

-* Fill out and rename the .sample-env file to .env
+* Rename the .sample-env file to .env and fill out the required keys.

 * Run the server from the respective folder